 Packaged central air conditioners combine the evaporator, condenser and compressor in a single unit.
 The air conditioner is usually placed on a roof or a concrete slab near the foundation.
 Ducts running through the exterior wall or roof draw air from inside the house and return cooled air indoors.
 This type of air conditioner can also be used in small commercial buildings.
 When combined with a set of heating coils or a natural gas furnace, it eliminates the need for a separate furnace inside the building.

-For houses that do not have ductwork, a ductless mini-split system can be a good choice.
+Ductless mini-split systems can be a good choice for houses that do not have ductwork.
 Like a basic split system, the ductless mini-split combines an outdoor compressor and condenser with one or more indoor air-handling units.
 These units are mounted high on the wall and have blowers attached.
 Tubing connects the indoor and outdoor units and circulates refrigerant between them.
 Each indoor unit is installed in a separate room and cools that room only, much like a window air conditioner.

-The main advantage of these systems is that they can be installed without tearing up walls to install ductwork.
+The main advantage of ductless mini-split systems is that they can be installed without tearing up walls to install ductwork.
 They also allow the flow of cold air to be controlled independently in each room (or shut off altogether in empty rooms).
-Mini-split systems are more expensive than ducted central air conditioning systems, costing roughly 30 percent more for the same amount of cooling power.
-However, they are also more efficient, since they avoid the energy loss associated with ductwork.
-Another drawback is that it can be hard to find qualified contractors to install and service a mini-split system.
+They can also more efficient, since mini-splits avoid the energy loss associated with ductwork.